-New EBRD financing to help Turkey establish a low carbon market economy21.
-December 2012. / SEE Energy News
+New EBRD financing to help Turkey establish a low carbon market economy, SEE Energy News

 The EBRD is continuing to help Turkey become an energy-efficient and low carbon market economy with a new financing package of €50 million provided toFinansbank for on-lending to private companies investing in renewable energy, industrial energy efficiency and waste-to-energy projects.

 The EBRD financing to Finansbank is provided under the EBRD’s €700 million Mid-size Sustainable Energy Financing Facility (MidSEFF) – an important component of the EBRD’s support for Turkey’s long-term energy strategy.
 Launched in 2010 and subsequently extended in 2011, MidSEFF funding is being closely coordinated with the European Investment Bank (EIB).

 The funding is provided through the purchase of notes issued by Bosphorus Financial Services under Finansbank’s established Diversified Payment Rights (DPR) securitisation programme.
 Importantly, the financing provides Finansbank with 12-year funding which is a longer maturity than is otherwise typically available for on-lending to Turkish clients.

 Announcing the deal, Noel Edison, Director for Insurance and Financial Services at the EBRD said: “Green energy is profitable energy.
 By further securing funding to the private sector we ease the burden of initial investments into energy efficiency that in the long run will considerably lower energy bills for businesses.”

 “We are particularly pleased to welcome Finansbank to the group of our partner banks in Turkey that finances sustainable energy projects,” he added.